 Pros of Prosper

 - Flexible lending process: Multiple individual and corporate investors fund Prosper’s loans.
 Every investor has their own risk standard, so borrowers with damaged credit, lower Prosper ratings, and longer repayment timeframes may still be approved to borrow.
 Banks and credit unions, by contrast, are more likely to have stricter lending standards.

-- Joint applications allowed: A joint application can make it easier for you to secure more affordable terms, as long as your cosigner has at least a 640 FICO score and meets a few other qualifications.
-In addition, you only need a credit FICO score of 600 or higher when you submit a joint application.
+- Joint applications allowed: A joint application can make it easier for you to secure more affordable terms.
+The secondary borrower must meet certain qualifications including a FICO score of 600 or more.
 Other lenders, such as Upstart and Discover, don’t allow joint borrowers.

 Cons of Prosper

 - High maximum APR: Prosper’s 35.99% maximum APR is similar to cards for borrowers with low or no credit.
 It’s on par with other bad-credit lenders, too.
-For example, LendingPoint and OneMain Financial both have a maximum APR of 35.99%, but both lenders have a recommended credit score that is lower than what Prosper suggests for borrowers.
+For example, LendingPoint and OneMain Financial both have a maximum APR of 35.99%.

 - Origination fee: Prosper deducts an origination fee between 2.41% and 5% from every loan it offers, and that fee depends on how Prosper rates you based on its in-house rating methodology.
 A $5,000 loan could result in $120.50 to $250 fees.
 This isn’t unusual for an online lender, but there are multiple lenders that don’t charge any origination fees.

 Prosper Personal Loan Rates & Terms